 Verification of the above certificate properties by browsers offers a great degree of security, can however never identify certificates which were issued by a certificate body to a fraudster due to insufficient applicant checks.
 A few fraud cases of this kind did emerge.

 Since fraudsters are highly likely to choose an address for their certificates which differs from the one of the actual target (financial institution), such improperly issued certificates can be identified by checking the Internet address (URL) displayed in the browser.

 To this end, users will have to identify whether the domain name of the address actually belongs to the organisation they want to contact (e. g. a financial institution).
 Many browsers graphically underline this part of the address to make verification easier (for instance in bold or deep black letters).

 Checking certificates by comparing finger prints

-Every TLS connection user can check the authenticity of the certificate underlying a connection manually.
+Every TLS/SSL connection user can check the authenticity of the certificate underlying a connection manually.
 To this end, they will have to verify the certificate finger print.

 A finger print is usually displayed as a hexadecimal character string consisting of the letters A-F (although no differentiation is made between uppercase and lowercase letters) and the numbers 0-9.

 Finger prints can be verified by manually comparing this character set with a reference set which users will have received from their financial institution.
 If the character sequence read from the certificate and the reference sequence received from a financial institution are identical, this is a genuine certificate.

 Provided that the character set received from a financial institution is genuine, manually checking a finger print is therefore the most secure method of checking certificates.